JamesEvans2014/JamesEvans2014.github.io/_posts/2014-10-25-Stirling-Matrices-Part-3.md

 categories: Stirling Numbers Matrices
 ---

 This is a continuation of the previous post.
-See the following link: [Sterling Matrices Part 2](http://jamesevans2014.github.io/stirling/numbers/matrices/2014/10/25/Stirling-Matrices-Part-2.html)
+See the following link: [Stirling Matrices Part 2](http://jamesevans2014.github.io/stirling/numbers/matrices/2014/10/25/Stirling-Matrices-Part-2.html)

 In this post, several propositions are formulated with regard to the triangular arrays established in the previous post.